 Welcome to Friends House Independent Living!

 The 64 apartments are designed for simple, comfortable living for single, married, or partnered individuals.
 Each has a living area, an efficiency kitchen, a bathroom, and one or two bedrooms.
-There is a small patio and garden in front of each residence.
+There is a small patio and garden area in front of each residence.
 Individuals can choose to plant and maintain their garden or have Friends House provide low maintenance gardening.

-Apartments are air-conditioned and weekly housekeeping, maintenance, and emergency call assistance are included in the monthly fee.
-Overnight visitors may be accommodated in one of three guest rooms for a small fee.
+Apartment homes are air-conditioned and bi-weekly housekeeping and emergency call assistance are included in the monthly fee.
+Overnight visitors may be accommodated in one of two guest rooms for a small fee.
 Residents may keep friendly pets in accord with our Pet Policy.
 Dog walking is a popular activity and cats can be found napping in sunny spots.
 Most apartments have an uncovered designated parking place for a vehicle.
 Carport parking is available with nine of these homes.
 Transportation services are available for those who would prefer to use a shuttle service.

-Residents who wish more spacious accommodations may choose to live in one of the houses, which are on a residential street and connected to the campus by short walkways.
-Two of the houses have three bedrooms, two baths, a full kitchen, laundry facilities, and garage parking.
+Older adults who wish more spacious accommodations may choose to live in one of the houses, which are on a residential street and connected to the campus via short walkways.
+Three of the houses have three bedrooms, two baths, a full kitchen, laundry facilities, and garage parking.
 One house has two bedrooms in addition to the amenities listed above.
-House residents have the same services, benefits and responsibilities as apartment residents.
+Those living in the houses have the same services, benefits and responsibilities as apartment residents.

 Life as Independent Living Residents

-Residents may choose to participate as much or as little as they wish in Friends House cultural, recreational, educational and leisure programs.
-The residents have developed many special interest groups including: book reviews, poetry, art, singing, food interest, games, walking, Chi Gung and Tai Chi, peace-and-justice, and public policy.
-One committee of residents selects a weekly movie, and another arranges art exhibitions.
-Several residents keep the library of over 5500 cataloged volumes accessible.
+Individuals may choose to participate as much or as little as they wish in Friends House cultural, recreational, educational and leisure programs.
+The residents have developed many special interest groups including: book reviews, poetry, creative art, singing, food interest, games, walking, Chi-Gong, and peace-and-justice.
+One committee of community members selects a weekly movie, and another arranges art exhibitions.
+Several individuals who live on campus maintain the library of approximately 5000 cataloged volumes.
 Other residents volunteer in community organizations; still others participate in the many volunteer opportunities at Friends House.

 For those residents who wish to have vegetable gardens, some plots are available in the community garden.
 Over 100 fruit bearing trees and vines are located throughout the campus.
-Residents enjoy this bounty with their neighbors.
+The entire community enjoys this bounty with their friends and neighbors.
 They also enjoy the beauty of over 100 rose bushes.

-The Resident Services Director assists with the health and well-being of residents when they enter Friends House and helps to arrange for services such as in-home assistance, transportation, and meals as necessary.
+The Resident Services Director assists with the health and well-being of residents when they enter Friends House and helps to arrange for services such as in-home assistance, transportation, and meals, as necessary.

-The residents have formed an association for community and self-governing purposes.
-The association, meeting monthly and with elected officers, acts on recommendations brought by the (Friends) House Council, which is a smaller elected resident group.
+Residents have formed an association for community and self-governing purposes.
+The association, meets monthly and with elected officers, acts on recommendations brought by the (Friends) House Council, which is a smaller elected resident group.
 The association has many committees, including Program and Buildings & Grounds.
 The House Council deliberates on issues important to resident welfare and selects the agenda for the association meetings.
 These groups invite the Executive Director to their meetings as part of their effort to stay informed on relevant issues for Friends House.
-Two residents, with equal rights to other members, are elected by the association to serve on the governing board of Friends House.
-Other residents volunteer and are selected by the board to serve on each of the ten governing committees of Friends House.
+Two residents are elected by the association to serve on the governing board of Friends House.

-New residents are warmly welcomed and settle into an informal lifestyle.
+New community members are warmly welcomed and settle into an informal and engaged lifestyle.
 Most are relieved to leave behind home maintenance, focusing their time and energy on interests and community.